Cambodia Tours from Australia

 Things to do in Cambodia

-1The incredible temples of Angkor Wat
+1Explore the incredible temple of Angkor Wat

-4The beaches of Sihanoukville
+2Chill out on the palm-fringed beaches of Sihanoukville

 Cambodia Tours and Travel Packages

 Popular Cities & Places to Visit in Cambodia

 - Head out from Siem Reap to visit the floating villages of Tonle Sap.